-How can you possibly resist giving a treat to your furry cutie?
-You certainly do want to become the best owner and a true friend to your guinea pig and that might mean occasionally giving it a treat or two.
+When it comes to food, guinea pigs are low-maintenance and need only a constant supply of water and hay, as well as a small amount of dry food on a daily basis.
+You certainly do want to become the best owner and a true friend to your guinea pig and that might mean occasionally giving them a treat.

 Everything You Need to Know About Guinea Pig Treats

 The first thing you have to understand is that cavies don’t really crave treats like we, humans, do.
 As long as the guinea pig’s daily diet is well-balanced, it doesn’t really need anything else.

 However, it is not forbidden to occasionally treat your beloved pet to something yummy.
 A lot of owners like to do that because the guinea pigs start making cute noises and running around in excitement.
 But bear in mind that cavies have very strong personal tastes.
 That means that if one particular guinea pig liked the treat, another cavy shouldn’t necessarily be fond of it as well.